-Figure 5.6: Relationship between the Makefiles
+Figure 6.6: Relationship between the Makefiles

-$\boxed{ \ \ \mathbf{Id} \ \ }$ Name File Mod.
+Id Name File Mod.
 Reference

 1 Working directories Makefile.config.in no

 2 Installation paths Makefile.config.in no

 3 Ocaml stuff Makefile.config.in no

 4 Libraries Makefile.config.in no

 5 Miscellaneous commands Makefile.config.in no

 6 Miscellaneous variables Makefile.config.in no

 7 Variables for plug-ins Makefile.config.in no

 1 (bis) Working directories Makefile.common no r

 8 Flags Makefile.common no

 9 Verbosing Makefile.common no

 10 Shell commands Makefile.common no

 11 Command pretty printing Makefile.common no

-12 Tests Makefile.common no
+12 ${ m Tests}$ Makefile.common no

 13 Generic rules Makefile.common no

 14 Global plug-in variables Makefile no

 15 Additional global variables Makefile no

 16 Main targets Makefile no

-17 Coverage Makefile no
+17 $\operatorname{Coverage}$ Makefile no

-18 Ocamlgraph Makefile no
+18 O cam l graph Makefile no

 19 Frama-C Kernel Makefile no

-20 Plug-in sections Makefile yes Section 4.3
+20 Plug-in sections Makefile \mathbf{yes} Section 5.3

 21 Generic variables Makefile no

-22 Toplevel Makefile no
+22 $\operatorname{Toplevel}$ Makefile no

 23 GUI Makefile no

 24 Standalone obfuscator Makefile no

-25 Tests Makefile no
+25 ${ m Tests}$ Makefile no

 26 Emacs tags Makefile no

-27 Documentation Makefile no
+27 $\operatorname{Documentation}$ Makefile no

-28 Installation Makefile yes $ig Not \ written \ yet.$
+28 Installation Makefile \mathbf{yes} Not written yet.

-29 File headers: license policy Makefile yes Section 4.19
+29 File headers: license policy Makefile \mathbf{yes} Section 5.19

 30 Makefile rebuilding Makefile no

-31 Cleaning Makefile no
+31 $\operatorname{Cleaning}$ Makefile no

 32 Depend Makefile no

 33 ptests Makefile no

 34 Source distribution Makefile no

-$Figure \ 5.7: \ Sections \ of \ {\tt Makefile.config.in}, \ {\tt Makefile.common} \ {\tt and} \ {\tt Makefile}. \\$
+Figure 6.7: Sections of Makefile.config.in, Makefile.common and Makefile.

-- 2. Installation paths defines where Frama-C has to be installed. - 3.
+- 1. Working directories (splitted between Makefile.config.in and Makefile.common defines the main directories of Frama-C. In particular, it declares the variable UNPACKED_DIRS which should be extended by a plug-in developer if he uses files which do not belong to the plug-in directory (that is if variable PLUGIN_TYPES_CMO is set, see Section 6.3.3). - 2.
+Installation paths defines where Frama-C has to be installed. - 3.
 Ocaml stuff defines the Objective Caml compilers and specific related flags. - 4.
 Libraries defines variables for libraries required by Frama-C. - 5.
 Miscellaneous commands defines some additional commands. - 6.
 Miscellaneous variables defines some additional variables. - 7.
 Variables for plug-ins defines some variables used by plug-ins distributed within Frama-C (and using the configure of Frama-C). - 8.
 Flags defines some variables setting compilation flags. - 9.
 Verbosing sets how make prints the command.
-In particular, it defines the variable VERBOSEMAKE which must be set yes in order to see the right make commands in the user console.
-The typical use is
+In particular, it defines the variable VERBOSEMAKE which must be set yes in order to see the full make commands in the user console.
+The typical use is - \$ make VERBOSEMAKE=yes - 10.
+Shell commands sets all the shell commands eventually executed while calling make. - 11.
+Command pretty printing sets all the commands to be used for pretty printing.